Hot Springs Mountain Trail: San Diego’s Highest Peak

 I read on AllTrails that the bugs were bad at that trail, and bringing a bug net was a must!
 So I made sure I bought one before I took on this hike, and of course, I encountered zero bugs!

-A poster at the top of Hot Spring Mountain explains that the fire lookout tower is the oldest of all towers in the Cleveland National Forest.
-The first one was built in 1912, and the poster also shows photos of what the tower looked like over the last 111 years.
+At the top, there’s a poster explaining the history of the fire lookout.
+It’s actually the oldest one in the entire Cleveland National Forest.
+The first tower was built in 1912, and the poster includes photos showing how it evolved over the past century.

 Mission Accomplished